lucasfcosta/blog/_posts/2023-02-07-backlogs-are-useless.md

 At [Ergomake](https://www.ergomake.dev), my co-founder and I do _not_ have a backlog, and we couldn't be happier.

 In this blog post, I'll elucidate why backlogs exist and why they never shrink.
 Then, I'll expound on why they're useless and harmful.
-Finally, I'll demonstrate how one can work without a roadmap and explain why it's much more productive to do so.
+Finally, I'll demonstrate how one can work without a backlog and explain why it's much more productive to do so.

 <br>